Speakers

 Paul MCKENNEY

-Paul E. McKenney has been coding for almost four decades, more than half of that on parallel hardware, where his work has earned him a reputation among some as a flaming heretic.
-Over the past decade, Paul has been an IBM Distinguished Engineer at the IBM Linux Technology Center.
-Paul maintains the RCU implementation within the Linux kernel, where the variety of workloads present highly entertaining performance, scalability, real-time response, and energy-efficiency challenges.
-Prior to that, he worked on the DYNIX/ptx kernel at Sequent, and prior to that on packet-radio and Internet protocols (but long before it was polite to mention Internet at cocktail parties), system administration, business applications, and real-time systems.
-His hobbies include what passes for running at his age (also knows as “hiking”) along with the usual house-wife-and-kids habit.
+Paul E. McKenney has been coding for more than five decades, more than half of that on parallel hardware.
+Paul is a software engineer at Meta Platforms, where he maintains the RCU implementation within the Linux kernel, where the variety of workloads present highly entertaining performance, scalability, real-time response, and energy-efficiency challenges.
+Prior to that, he did very similar work for IBM’s Linux Technology Center, before which he worked on the DYNIX/ptx kernel at Sequent, and prior to that on packet-radio and Internet protocols (but long before it was polite to mention Internet at cocktail parties), system administration, business applications, and real-time systems.
+His hobbies include what passes for running at his age (“hiking”) along with the usual house-wife-and-grown-kids habit.

 Maira CANAL